 I’ll let you in on a little flavor secret.
 When it comes to bread, what you do before baking can make all the difference.
-For example, if you want more of a garlic-y taste for your pull-apart bread, you can make a concoction to pour inside the slits before adding the mixture.
+How about pouring some garlic infused melted butter into the bread BEFORE adding the dip? oh my!

 Melt about a half stick of butter with 1-2 minced garlic cloves until the butter is melted and the garlic aroma is strong.
 Pour this mixture between the slits and then proceed with the spinach artichoke mixture.
 You can thank me later. 🙂

 By the way, there’s no secret to packing in the spinach and artichoke.
 You do want to use a spoon, though, so you can get between the slits without breaking the bread apart more than it has been cut.
 Using a spoon will also allow you to add the same amounts between the slits.